-Obesity influences nearly every system in the body including inflammation, immune function, hormone production, insulin production, and cell growth.
-Through these systems, it elevates a person’s risk for cancer.
+Obesity influences nearly every system in the body, including inflammation, immune function, hormone production, insulin production, and cell growth.
+It elevates a person’s risk for cancer through these systems.

-Further, researchers at the University of Florida found that more than 80 percent of people who used to be overweight would rather be blind or have their leg cut off than to be heavy again.
+Further, researchers at the University of Florida found that more than 80 percent of people who used to be overweight would rather be blind or have their legs cut off than be heavy again.

 Eating the right way is naturally satisfying.
 Your struggles with hunger, the prolonged periods of forced starvation, that empty feeling when you finish a meal… none of that is normal.
 None of is natural.
-Which is exactly why the countless diets which emphasize calorie restriction end in failure at worse and yo-yo dieting at best.
+This is exactly why the countless diets that emphasize calorie restriction end in failure at worse and yo-yo dieting at best.

-A moment ago we discussed how your metabolism shifts when enter into a calorie deficit.
-This another example of homeostasis in action.
+A moment ago, we discussed how your metabolism shifts when entering into a calorie deficit.
+This is another example of homeostasis in action.
 The status quo that your body is trying desperately to maintain is your Setpoint Weight.
 We will get more into that later.

-First, it’s an absolute miserable way to live.
+First, it’s an absolutely miserable way to live.
 When you attempt to lose weight with a mega-calorie deficit, you have to deny yourself almost all of the things that you enjoy in life.
-It’s an inherently negative strategy dependent on self-restriction, willpower, frustration and guilt.
+It’s an inherently negative strategy dependent on self-restriction, willpower, frustration, and guilt.
 It’s not uplifting or empowering.
 It’s defeating.

 Second, weight loss from a mega-calorie deficit almost never stays off.
 It’s just too hard to maintain such a dramatic calorie deficit for a long period of time.
 Once you end the mega-calorie deficit, all the weight you lost typically comes right back on.
 That is because your weight loss strategy was unsustainable.